Provincetown Film Society

 the Tim McCarthy LGBTQ International Scholarship Program honors the legacy of our longtime friend and festival archivist whose passion for storytelling was equal to his dedication and support for social justice.
 Each year, the festival will award scholarships to international youth of color to attend the festival and connect with mentors and advisors who will nurture and support the artists ambitions.

-Each Family Week at HBO Kids Camp we provide special programs to LGBTQ-led families and the vast community of visitors with curated events and guest appearances by celebrated family favorites.
+Each Family Week at WarnerMedia Kids Camp we provide special programs to LGBTQ-led families and the vast community of visitors with curated events and guest appearances by celebrated family favorites.
 In 2018, we served over 200 LGBTQ families, and accommodated an additional 250 children in 2019.

 Thank you for your interest in donating to the Provincetown Film Society.
 PFS is a 501(c)(3) organization.
 Your contribution is tax-deductible to the full extent of the law.